You asked, we answered!

 How many other campers will be in my cabin?

-Typically there are about nine other campers in your cabin, but cabins can range from 6-14 campers.
-For COVID mitigation in 2021 we have capped the cabins to 6-8 kids with their two counselors.
+Typically there are about 9 to 12 other campers in your cabin, but cabins can range from 6-14 campers.

 What kind of other campers will I meet at camp?

 Campers, like counselors, are difficult to describe in any one sentence.
 The typical camper has a lot of energy, wants to meet other campers, and is always looking to have fun.
-While many of our campers have been coming for many years, the majority of our campers are first-timers.
+While many of our campers have been coming for many years, a lot of our campers are first-timers.
 Most campers start as strangers and end up as great friends by the time they leave.

 What is the food like?